The Catholic Parish of All Saints

-Government and Church authorities now encourage the wearing of masks in church.
-Celebrants are far enough removed to not wear them while leading worship.
-They are urged to wear them at other times.
+Government and Church authorities urge the wearing of masks.
+Celebrants do not have to wear them while leading worship, due to safe distancing, but should wear them otherwise.

 Worshippers are urged to register online for all Masses via the Parish website: www.cpasl.org.au.

-Pre-church registrations ensure that parishioners acquire a seat and enjoy a safer and more efficient entry into the church.
+Pre-church registrations ensure that parishioners acquire a seat and make entry into the church more efficient and safe.

 Parishioners are urged to book early to ensure a place.

-Worshippers need to arrive 15 minutes before Mass begins.
-Worshippers for the Vigil and Sunday Masses will be checked off as registered by doorkeepers before they enter the church, sanitise their hands and go to a pew.
+Worshippers are asked to arrive 15 minutes before the Vigil and Sunday Masses.
+They will be checked off as registered by doorkeepers before they enter the church, asked to sanitise their hands and go to a pew.

 Church doors close when Mass begins.
 Registered worshippers who realise that they will be late for Mass are asked not to come to church but to rebook for a subsequent time.
 It is too difficult for doorkeepers to accommodate latecomers, even when registered.
 Thank you.
 Fr Paul.